Amit01Kumar/CODING-SAMURAI-INTERNSHIP-TASK/README.md

 ## Getting Started

-To use this calculator, simply git clone the repo link into your local machine.
+To use this To-Do List application, simply git clone the repo link into your local machine.
 In the VSCode terminal enter navigate to its downnloaded directory using "cd .\To-Do-List-Project\" and then use command "node server.js".
 Finally hold CTRL + click on the http link to open the application.
 You can also clone this repository to your local machine and customize it further.

 ## How to Contribute